MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Standard traditional fee-for-service Medicare only pays for care by the piece — and the negative functional reality is that fee-for-service payment approach not only does not improve quality, it pays many caregivers more money when their quality is inappropriate, inadequate, ineffective, flawed or actually fails because failure often creates more pieces of care and the caregivers for standard Medicare are all directly paid by the piece for whatever claims they file for that care.

-Medicare Advantage is paid by the month for each patient rather than by the piece.
-Medicare Advantage plans are paid a capitation each month for each member who chooses them, and the plans can use that money to provide a more complete benefit package than standard Medicare and they can and do use that flow of money in flexible ways to provide significantly more effective care.
+Medicare Advantage is paid by the month for each patient rather than by the piece for each item of care.
+Medicare Advantage plans are paid a capitation each month for each member who chooses them, and the plans can use that money to provide a more complete benefit package than standard Medicare and they can and do use that flow of money in flexible ways to provide significantly more effective care and to create loyalty and higher satisfaction rates with their members.

 Medicare Advantage has an extensive five-star quality program that looks at 46 categories of care and service and that ranks plans based on their performance in those areas and pays the plans with the highest levels of performance up to 5 percent more dollars each month for providing better care.